CloudLabs-MOC/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs_EntraID/06_LAB_11_01_Implement_Azure_Private_Link_for_Azure_Virtual_Desktop.md

 1. In the list of session hosts, ** (3)** to the left of each session host and then select **Restart (4)** in the toolbar.

-    > **Note**: Wait until all session hosts are in the **Running** state.
+    > **Note:** Wait until all session hosts are in the **Running** state.

-#### Task 6: Validate the private endpoint functionality
+### Task 6: Validate the private endpoint functionality

+In this task, you will disable public access for the workspace and host pool, then set up a test VM inside the private network to verify that Azure Virtual Desktop access works only through the private endpoints.
+You’ll confirm connectivity by subscribing to the feed from the VM and launching a RemoteApp session

-> **Note**: By default, connectivity to Azure Virtual Desktop workspaces and host pools is allowed from public networks.
+> **Note:** By default, connectivity to Azure Virtual Desktop workspaces and host pools is allowed from public networks.
 You will start by changing the default settings and enforcing private access.

 1. From the lab computer, in the web browser displaying the Azure portal, search for and select **Azure Virtual Desktop** and, on the **Azure Virtual Desktop** page, select **Workspaces**.